 My current successes are not just a product of my own diligence and mother’s raising; the grit and accolades are a result of every organization or person that has invested in me.
 Programs like The Emma Bowen Foundation (EBF) and Management Leadership for Tomorrow (MLT) have opened the doors of opportunity and are a major reason for my professional development.
-But being a Harcourt Scholar has allowed me to freely, progressively build my character at Baruch.
-It has been a tremendous honor to be a Harcourt Scholar, and I cannot express enough how gracious I am.
+But being a Harcourt Scholar has allowed me to freely and progressively build my character at Baruch.
+It has been a tremendous honor to be a Harcourt Scholar, and I cannot express enough how grateful I am.
 The Harcourt Foundation motivates me to continue striving for excellence, and financially empower future generations to do the same.

 Thank you, endlessly!